Devon Dampier

 Devon Dampier (born October 4, 2004) is an American college football quarterback for the Utah Utes.
 He previously played for the New Mexico Lobos.

 Early life

 Dampier attended Saguaro High School in Scottsdale, Arizona.
 He was rated as a three-star recruit and committed to play college football for the New Mexico Lobos over other schools such as Air Force, Arizona, and Northern Arizona.

 College career

 New Mexico

-In week 5 of the 2023 season, Dampier threw for two touchdowns versus Wyoming.
-He finished the 2023 season playing in nine games with one start where he completed 40 of his 64 passing attempts for 525 yards and six touchdowns, while also rushing for 328 yards and four touchdowns on 59 carries.
-Heading into the 2024 season, Dampier was named the starting quarterback for the Lobos for their week one matchup versus Montana State.

-On December 5, 2024, Dampier announced that he would enter the transfer portal.
+Dampier began his true freshman season as the backup quarterback to UAB transfer Dylan Hopkins.
+He made his collegiate debut in Week 2 against Tennessee Tech, recording his first career touchdown on a six-yard rushing score in the victory.
+In Week 5 against Wyoming, he relieved an injured Hopkins and threw two second-half touchdown passes in a narrow loss.
+He then appeared in the next five games in a dual-threat role, seeing action in designed offensive packages.
+In Week 10, Dampier made his first collegiate start against Boise State, completing 17 of 26 passes for 200 yards while adding 32 rushing yards in the loss as Hopkins remained sidelined with injury.
+He returned to a backup role for the final two games of the season.
+Overall, Dampier appeared in nine games with one start, completing 40 of 64 passes for 525 yards and six touchdowns while rushing 59 times for 328 yards and four touchdowns.